Marina Towers

 Agents describe many view types—ocean, canal, marina, city, mountains, and sunset—but never refer to any cemetery outlook.
 This, plus the absence of cemetery in all MLS view fields, strongly indicates the building does not have notable cemetery views.

-Searched remarks for explicit statements like 'fireworks view', 'watch fireworks from lanai', or 'see fireworks from unit'.
-Listings emphasize ocean, canal, marina, sunset, city and mountain views but do not state fireworks visibility from the building.
+I searched for phrases like 'fireworks view', 'watch fireworks from lanai', and 'see fireworks from unit'.
+The remarks emphasize ocean, canal, marina, and sunset views but contain no statements about fireworks views from the building.

 No analysis available